The recipe Corner

 OUR FAVORITE RECIPES

 Our wild Alaska salmon is our favorite food, and we derive great pleasure from sharing it!
 It's so easy to cook, so nutritious, and completely delicious.
 These recipes are ones we turn to regularly to feed our bodies and minds while working long, hard hours as commercial fishermen.
 Often we don't have a lot of time to cook or be fancy, and since we have no grocery stores, we tend to be creative and flexible with the ingredients we use.
 We've provided some of our go-to family recipes below, and we often post recipes on our blog.
-Follow these links to get to the recipes: pickled salmon, salmon nicoise salad with olive vinaigrette, and simple baked salmon with lemon and rosemary.
+Follow these links to get to the recipes: Pickled salmon, salmon nicoise salad with olive vinaigrette, simple baked salmon with lemon and rosemary, Thai curry salmon with coconut milk and veggies, and Valentine Salmon Soup.

 For professionally developed cooking ideas, we love the recipes and photos available from Alaska Seafood.org.
 They even have demonstration videos on cooking techniques to make your fish as moist and as delicious as can be.
 We just made the salmon burgers with rhubarb chutney - beautiful, fun, and tasty!